Ljzd-PRO/KToolBox/README.md

 >
 > Contributors here upload content and share it here for easy searching and organization. \
 > To get started viewing content, either search for creators on the artists page, or search for content on the posts page.

+## License

+KToolBox is licensed under GPLv3.

+Copyright © 2023 by Ljzd-PRO.